Kayli/logspub/aerospace/astrophysics.md

   - then what is 'waving' there, if time suppose to stop at the speed of light?

+## orbital mechanics / astrodynamics

+- application of ballistics and celestial mechanics to the practical problems concerning the motion of rockets, satellites, and other spacecraft

+- apoapsis
+  - the point farthest from a celestial body reached by an object orbiting it
+  - apogee for earth, apolune for moon, aphelion for sun
+- paeriapsis
+  - the point nearest to a celestial body reached by an object orbiting it
+  - perigee for earth, perilune for moon, perihelion for sun

 ## modelling

 - популяционный синтез